 The header is one of the most crucial elements of your website.
 It’s usually the first element your visitors see when your website loads.
 A good header design will help your visitors navigate your website, find what they need, and move through your call to action.
 When designing your website, don’t forget to make an effective WordPress header.

 A great header is the first thing visitors see when they land on your website.
 It can be the difference between a visitor staying on your page or clicking away.
 That's why it is important to take the time to design an effective header that truly captures your brand.
-At Verpex, we offer both Wordpress and Managed Wordpress Hosting plans that can help you make the most of your website's header.
+At Verpex, we offer both hosting for WordPress and managed hosting plans for WordPress that can help you make the most of your website's header.
 Check out our plans today!

 We want to hear from you.
 Do you have anything to add on how to design an effective WordPress header?
 Let us know in the comments.